Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

 - Beef Broth.
 Beef broth gives this soup liquid and helps flavor and tenderize the meat.
 Using low sodium beef broth will keep your soup from becoming too salty.

 - Tomato Sauce + Paste.
-Tomato sauce and paste are an easy way to give the soup deep flavor.
+How do you make vegetable soup taste delicious?
+These two ingredients are the answer!
+Tomato sauce and paste are an easy way to make vegetable soup taste even better and give it deep flavor.

 - Worcestershire.
-For a rich, savory note that gives the soup broth complexity.
+For a rich, savory vegetable beef soup broth.

 - Seasoning.
-A pinch of salt, pepper, oregano, and smoked paprika is the perfect combination of spices for this soup.
+A pinch of salt, pepper, oregano, and smoked paprika is the perfect combination of spices for vegetable beef soup.
 The smoked paprika gives it an especially robust flavor.

 - Sugar.
 A tiny pinch balances the acidity of the tomatoes.

 - Cook the onion in the skillet until softened.
-Add garlic and part of the broth to deglaze the pan.
-Once the broth reduces, transfer the mixture to the slow cooker.
+Deglaze the pan, then transfer the mixture to the slow cooker.

-- Cook on low for 8 hours, until tender.
-Then, stir in the peas, and serve hot, sprinkled with fresh parsley.
+- Cook vegetable beef soup on low for 8 hours, until the beef is tender.
+Stir in the peas, and serve hot with fresh parsley.
 ENJOY!

 - What Cut of Beef is Best for Vegetable Beef Soup?
 For this easy vegetable beef soup, I’ve found that purchasing a single piece of chuck roast is the best choice.
 It tenderizes perfectly during the slow cooking process, has lots of flavor, and you can cut it into equally-sized pieces for even cooking.